Th1ru-M/th1ru-m.github.io/_posts/2023-08-08-vSphereDefense.md

 title:  "Defending VMware vSphere from ransomware and other sophisticated attacks"
 date:   2023-08-07 03:00:00 +0800
 ---
-This post provides detail on defense controls to secure VMware vSphere infrastructure from ransomware and other sophisticated attack
+This post provides detail on defense controls to secure VMware vSphere infrastructure from ransomware and other sophisticated attacks

 ## Defending VMware vSphere from ransomware and other sophisticated attacks